 • Providing more internship, secondment and short-term employment, etc., opportunities for developing countries at ITU.

-• Encouraging the election of more candidates from developing countries to ITU-T study group chairmanship and vice-chairmanship positions.
+• Encouraging the election of more candidates from developing countries to ITU-T group chairmanship and vice-chairmanship positions.

 • Encouraging secondment and short-term employment opportunities for experts from developing countries in test laboratories of international standards development organizations (SDOs) and manufacturers, in particular in the area of conformance and interoperability testing.